 They also aim to predict progression on an individual level, using both clinical and genetic factors.

-In 1989, Parkinson's UK funded research demonstrated that in the brain region affected by Parkinson's, the power stations of the cells - called mitochondria - were malfunctioning.
+In 1989, Parkinson's UK funded research demonstrated that in the brain region affected by Parkinson's, the batteries of the cells - called mitochondria - were malfunctioning.
 Since then, researchers have been interested in understanding how changes in mitochondria affect energy production and contribute to brain cell death.